To Argue, Argument, Argumentation, Argumentative:

 Spanish | good reason | topic |

 The French word argument and the Spanish word argumento never refer to a dispute.
-The field of argumentation studies develops from the shared meaning of argument1, “good reason”.
+The field of argumentation studies develops from the common meaning of argument1, “good reason”.

-This shows that the meaning of to argue2, argument2 in a language is independent of the concept referred to by the family to argue1, argument1, argumentation.
+This suggests that the meaning of to argue2, argument2 in a language is independent of the concept referred to by the family to argue1, argument1, argumentation.

 1.3 Argumentative